The most disconcerting thing about my walks through the centre of Edinburgh at present is

 My primary interests lie in the digitisation of cultural heritage and the long term preservation of digital collections – and more importantly how they can be shared with wider audiences in meaningful and engaging ways.

-I am presently Technology Manager at Art UK, where I oversee the day to day management and improvement projects of the foundation’s digital infrastructure, including the online home of the UK’s public art collections, artuk.org.
+I am presently Head of Digital Infrastructure at Art UK, where I oversee the day to day management and improvement projects of the foundation’s digital infrastructure, including the online home of the UK’s public art collections, artuk.org.

 This experience has given me an in-depth knowledge of the relevant technologies, standards and processes associated with the publication, presentation and exchange of cultural heritage data online, in addition to extensive experience with identifying and defining audience focused improvements that can create accessible, engaging and highly relevant resources for a wide breadth of users with interest in the visual arts.